 This people have I formed for myself: they shall shew forth my praise.Isaiah 43:21(Darby)

-He was led as a lamb to the slaughter and was smitten of God for our sakes – so that by grace through faith in His sacrificial work on Calvary’s cross, we might be brought back into fellowship with God, receive access to the throne of grace and be endowed with the riches of God’s abundant blessings towards us – in Christ Jesus our Lord.
+He was led as a lamb to the slaughter and was smitten of God for our sakes – so that by grace through faith in His selfless, sacrificial work on Calvary’s cross, we might be forgiven of our sin; brought back into fellowship with God; clothed in Christ's perfect righteousness; receive access to the throne of grace, and be endowed with the riches of God’s abundant blessings towards us – in Christ Jesus our Lord.

 Israel will one day fulfil their calling for they are precious in His sight.
-But for now, the church is called to be His witness to the world, for we too are a chosen people, a royal priesthood, a holy nation, a people belonging to God – so that we too may declare the praises of Him Who called us out of darkness into His marvellous light.
+But for now, the Christian Church is called to be His witness to the world, for we too are a chosen people, a royal priesthood, a holy nation, a people belonging to God – so that we too may declare the praises of Him Who called us out of darkness into His marvellous light.

-What a wonderful God You are, and I praise and thank You for Your grace, wisdom, love and patience towards me, which causes me to rejoice greatly.
+What a wonderful God You are, and I praise and thank You for Your grace, wisdom, love, and patience towards me, which causes me to rejoice greatly.
 There is nothing to commend me to You, and yet You have called me and chosen me, saved me and fashioned me to be Your witness to this generation and in the world to come, life everlasting.
-Thank You for Your gracious character and redeeming love and may I sing forth Your praise, not only with my lips but in my life, for ever and ever, in Jesus name I pray, AMEN.
+Thank You for Your gracious character and redeeming love and may I sing forth Your praise, not only with my lips but in my life, forever and ever, in Jesu's name I pray, AMEN.